Q. How close is the Zoo to downtown New Bedford?

 Q. Is there someplace nearby I can eat?

 A. The Bear’s Den Café offers a full lunch & snack menu.
-Please call the Cafe to confirm the Bear’s Den Cafe hours.
 It features a stunning 1,200-square-foot wildlife mural and has a beautiful view overlooking Buttonwood Brook and our deer and bison exhibit.
 Indoor and outdoor seating is available.
+Please be aware that the Cafe hours are reduced in the winter.

 Q. Is the train and carousel operating?